How to Pay Child Support: 7 Tips for Fathers

-Despite the fact that divorce rates have fallen in the last few years, they’re still hovering around 40 to 50 percent according to a recent article by the American Psychological Association.
+Despite the fact that the divorce rate has fallen in the last few years, they’re still hovering around 40 percent.
 The result is a large fraternity of single dads paying court-ordered child support and co-parenting with someone they don’t live with anymore.
 Some dads may question whether there’s a way to get out of paying child support, but the best strategy is to be organized, protect your interests, and do what’s best for your kids.
 So what do these men need to know about child support payments?
 What should they look for in a child support lawyer?

 The good news is that the importance of dads is increasingly acknowledged, particularly in broken marriages.
 But that doesn’t mean the stress, uncertainty, and rancor around divorce have evaporated.
 It’s all still there, and it often centers around money.
 “The key thing to realize is that every choice you make should be in your child’s best interest, not yours,” says Tom Swett, a Colorado family law attorney with over seventeen years experience.
 “It’s a hard thing to do, but you must leave your emotions out of your child support agreement.”

 Get an Attorney

 The single most important item dads need in a divorce that involves children is an attorney.
 They will make sure financial interests are protected, access to your children is adequate, and most importantly that their client is protected.
 “Google did not go to law school, nor did your buddy in the office,” says Swett.
 “Find an attorney in your state that has experience dealing with divorce and child support issues.”

 Always Pay Child Support On Time